In a germinating seed, the roots develop from:

 Difference in function between Filament and Style are:

-Give the difference in function between pollen grain and ovule.
+Give the difference in function between pollen grains and ovule.

 Answer